gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Recovery from permanent quorum loss

-Currently identification and recovery from permament quorum loss is done manaually.
-The current proposal keeps the identification as manual, requiring an human operator to intervene and confirm that there is indeed a permanent quorum loss with no auto healing possibility.
+Currently, identification and recovery from permanent quorum loss is done manually.
+The current proposal keeps the identification as manual, requiring a human operator to intervene and confirm that there is indeed a permanent quorum loss with no auto healing possibility.
 Once that is established then the next step to recover the cluster is now proposed to be automated.
 Recovery today is a [multi-step process](https://github.com/gardener/etcd-druid/blob/master/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md) and needs to be done carefully.
 Automation would ensure that we eliminate any errors from an operator.

 ##### Task Config